Olympus E-P5 vs E-PL8

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/30p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-P5 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the E-P5 can be equipped with an optional viewfinder – the VF-4.
+However, optional viewfinders – the VF-4 for the E-P5 and the VF-4 for the E-PL8 – are available as accessories.
 The adjacent table lists some of the other core features of the Olympus E-P5 and Olympus E-PL8 along with similar information for a selection of comparators.

 |Olympus E-M10 III||2360||n||3.0||1040||tilting||Y||1/4000s||8.6||Y||Y|